htrajan/ht-drawsteel/Bestiary/Draw Steel Bestiary.md

 Minion turns are meant to be short.
 On their turn, each minion can take only a move action and an action, a move action and a maneuver, or two move actions.

-Minions can make opportunity attacks, but they typically don’t have bespoke [[Triggered Action|triggered actions]], keeping them easy to run.
+Minions can make opportunity attacks, but they typically don’t have bespoke triggered actions, keeping them easy to run.

 #### SQUAD ACTION